HMS Dreadnought (S101): Service

 In the mid-1960s, Dreadnought's visits included trips to Norfolk, Virginia; Bermuda; Rotterdam; and Kiel.
 In October 1964, she participated in a joint maritime exercise with US and Canadian naval forces to the north of Scotland.
 During the exercise, the task force was monitored by a group of three Soviet submarines and three Soviet ships.

 She was at Gibraltar in 1965, 1966, and 1967, and on 19 September 1967, she left Rosyth, Scotland for Singapore on a sustained high-speed run.
 The round trip finished as 4,640 miles surfaced and 26,545 miles submerged.

 During her career, Dreadnought performed many varied missions.
 On 24 June 1967, she was ordered to sink the wrecked and drifting German ship Essberger Chemist.
 Three torpedoes hit along the length of the target, but the gunners of HMS Salisbury, a frigate, completed the task by piercing the tanks which were just keeping Essberger Chemist afloat.

 Apart from minor hull-cracking problems, Dreadnought proved to be a reliable vessel, popular with her crews.
 On 10 September 1970, she completed a major refit at Rosyth, in the course of which her nuclear core was refuelled and her ballast tank valves were changed to reduce noise.

 In early 1971, Dreadnought took part in an Arctic exercise, codenamed 'Sniff'.
 While participating in the exercise under the command of CO Alan Kennedy, on 3 March 1971, Dreadnought became the first British nuclear submarine to surface at the North Pole.
-On return to Faslane, it was later discovered that the ice had cause minor damage to the propeller, bow and fins.
+On return to Faslane, it was later discovered that the ice had caused minor damage to the propeller, bow and fins.

 In 1973, she took part in the Royal Navy's first annual Group Deployment, when a group of warships and auxiliaries would undertake a long deployment to maintain fighting efficiency and "show the flag" around the world.